 Both platforms not only support paid subscriptions – they're actually at the heart of their services.

-And Substack takes quite a large cut from paid subscriptions — a 10% fee + transaction costs.
-They do make it super easy to get started, but later you pay the price for it.
+And Substack takes quite a large cut from paid subscriptions — a 10% fee + processing fees, which we’ll cover in the pricing and fees section.
+While it’s super easy to get started on the platform, earning from it isn’t as straightforward.

 Substack takes 10% of users' paid subscription revenue